This article describes our proprietary trading signals and explains how to use them.

-As with other averages, the buy signal is when the corrected average crosses the price line and goes under it; the sell signal is when the average crosses the price and goes above it:
+As with other averages, the buy signal is when the corrected average crosses the price line and goes under it, and the sell signal is when the average crosses the price and goes above it:

 - Length of the averaging window (35 by default)

-- Type of price (open, high, low, close or their combinations, Close by default)
+- Type of price (open, high, low, close, or a combination, or close by default)

 As with other averaging indicators, a trend is detected when the price crosses the average.
-Many averages showing the breakthrough of support or resistance level simultaneously, decrease the probability of error in trend detection.
+Many averages showing breakthroughs in support or resistance levels simultaneously decrease the probability of errors in trend detection.

-There are 3 ribbons that are built on the same principle, but use different underlying oscillators:
+There are three ribbons that are built on the same principle but use different underlying oscillators:

 - Range ribbon (William's Percent Range)

 For a single ribbon, the underlying oscillator is calculated and averaged using the chosen averaging method and 10 (by default) different lengths.
 The bullish and bearish lines of the ribbon comprise the number of rising and falling averages.
 The background color indicates the direction of the trend (green: uptrend, red: downtrend), and the distance between lines (the width of the colored area) displays the power of the trend.
 For instance, if 5 averages show an uptrend and 5 show a downtrend, the distance between the lines will be zero.
 If 10 show an uptrend and 0 show a downtrend, the distance will be 10.

 Trend switcher is an oscillator similar to the classic RSI, but it uses an additional Laguerre filter to enhance the responsiveness of the indicator to the last price.
 As with other oscillators, the signal to buy occurs when the indicator falls below the "oversold" threshold, and the sell signal occurs when the indicator rises above the "overbought" threshold.